Hydraverse/hypy/README.md

 If installing at the system level, jump down to the [Install Prerequisites](#Install-Prerequisites) section.

-Otherwise, you can choose between `virtualenv`, `Anaconda`, `pipenv` and many others;
+Otherwise, you can choose between `venv`, `Anaconda`, `pipenv` and many others;
-however, `virtualenv` is considered to be the supported environment for this library.
+however, `venv` is considered to be the supported environment for this library.

 #### Virtualenv